Report a Concern

 Schedule a meeting with your instructor.
 Before any action can be taken concerning a grade-related issue, the student should attempt to resolve the issue with the instructor, since faculty members are responsible for establishing the standards by which students will be evaluated in each course.
 The meeting may be during the instructor’s office hours or at another time such as before or after class.
 This meeting will give you the opportunity to discuss your concerns directly with the instructor – the person who can assist you in improving your performance, modify a grade in a grade dispute, or directly impact classroom instructional challenges.
 Keep a record of the dates and times of the meeting, or meetings, for documentation of steps taken toward a resolution.
 For non-grade-related issues or grade-related issues with additional factors, it is strongly recommended that the student attempt to resolve the issue with the instructor; however, depending on the nature of the concern, the student may begin this procedure with the academic school office listed on your course syllabus.

-Within ten working days of the submission of the Student Concern Form, the Dean’s office will contact and inform the student of actions taken.
-Because the instructor is an essential part of the instructional team, the instructor may be included to help resolve your concerns if the Dean deems it necessary.
+- Within ten working days of the submission of the Student Concern Form, the school office will contact and inform the student of actions taken.
+Because the instructor is an essential part of the instructional team, the instructor may be included to help resolve your concerns if the Dean or Department Chair deems it necessary.
 Every attempt will be made to ensure a fair resolution for all parties involved.

 Report Acts of Discrimination

 This form is to be used for reporting information necessary to initiate an investigation of alleged discrimination based on race, color, national origin, sex, age, religion, disability, status as a veteran, sexual orientation, gender identity, genetic information, or any other basis protected by applicable law.

 The Civil Rights Compliance Administrator, Metro Campus- 909 S. Boston Ave, Room 506 Tulsa, OK 74119; Phone (918) 595- 8487; email: TCCnondiscrimination@tulsacc.edu has been designated to handle inquiries regarding non-discrimination policies.